Cranberry and White Chocolate Blondies

 📌 PIN THESE WHITE CHOCOLATE CRANBERRY BLONDIES HERE TO SAVE FOR LATER!

-- In a large mixing bowl combine butter, brown sugar, eggs, and vanilla extract.
+- Mix brown sugar, butter, eggs, and vanilla until creamy.

-- Fold floured cranberries and white chocolate into the batter.
+- Fold in cranberries and white chocolate chips.

-- Pour the batter into a 9x13" prepared pan.
+- Pour batter into prepared pan and bake.

 - Instead of using cranberries, try making this recipe with raisins or dried cherries.

-- Tossing the cranberries in flour before adding them to the batter will prevent them from clumping together.
-This ensures that each bite has its fair share of cranberries.
+- Tossing the cranberries in flour before adding them to the batter will prevent them from clumping together, ensuring that each bite has its fair share of cranberries.

 More Easy Dessert Ideas